History, Civics, Social Studies, Geography

 Using Holling Clancy Hollings award winning book Paddle-to-the-Sea, this class will focus on the history and geography of the Great Lakes region of the United States and Canada.
 Using a literature approach, children will explore concepts while traveling along with Paddle.
 Mapping activities, large and small group as well as individual projects will expose students to Native American culture, natural resources, historic figures and economic development of this area.
 Grab your paddle and come see what fun this class will be!

-World War I/World War II (Wars) Unit Study (Formerly called Beginning Literature/Unit Study) - Instructor: Mrs. Harris - Grades 4-6 - This class is offered 2017-2018
+World Wars - Unit Literature Study (Formerly called Beginning Literature/Unit Study) - Instructor: Mrs. Harris - Grades 5-7

 What was going on in our world during 1914-1918 when WWI occurred?
 What about the era of the later 30's and mid 40's when WWII happened?
 What was life like during these times?
 What ammunition, artillery and explosives were used?
 With videos, teacher created worksheets, art projects, geographical maps, and library materials we will navigate our understanding of these world wars.
 We explore and investigate distinct people and events that created history.